spglib/spglib/doc/api.rst

 			   const int num_atom,
   			   const double symprec);

-Return exact number of symmetry operations.
 This function may be used in advance to allocate memoery space for symmetry operations.

 |

 ``spg_get_symmetry_with_collinear_spin``
 -----------------------------------------

+This function finds symmetry operations with collinear spins on atoms.
+Except for the argument of ``const double spins[]``, the usage is same as ``spg_get_symmetry``.

 ::